indimail/indimail-virtualdomains/.github/README-indimail.md

 In case you setup SMTP service, you may want to handle tasks is dkim, virus and spam filtering.
 You can use QHPSI along with a virus scanner like clamav.
 You can also choose not to have these tasks done at the client end, but rather have it carried out by the QMQP service.
 For virus scanning refer to chapter [Virus Scanning using QHPSI](#virus-scanning-using-qhpsi).
 You can set QMAILQUEUE to qmail-multi, qmail-dkim, etc. However, you must remember to have qmail-qmqpc called at the end in case you change QMAILQUEUE to something other than qmail-qmqpc.

-## Using a minimal standalone MTA provided by qmta
+## qmta - Using a minimal standalone qmta-send MTA

-<b>qmta-send</b> which can work independently to transfer local and remote mails.
-This works like qmail-send of indimail-mta, but unlike qmail-send, it doesn't require mutiple daemons (qmail-todo, qmail-lspawn/qmail-rspawn, qmail-clean) to send out mails. <b>qmta-send</b> which requires just one uid <u>qmailq</u> to operate.
+<b>qmta-send</b> can work like <b>qmail-send</b> to transfer local and remote mails, but unlike qmail-send, it doesn't require mutiple daemons (qmail-todo, qmail-lspawn/qmail-rspawn, qmail-clean) to process the queue.
 In case you don't have a central host running QMQP (provided by qmail-qmqpd) or you have a small host that sends out insignificant number of emails in a day, then <b>qmta-send</b> is what you would want to setup. <b>qmta-send</b> is well suited for tiny computers like raspberry pi, banana pi and other [Single Board Computers](https://en.wikipedia.org/wiki/Single-board_computer).

 ![image](indimail_mini.png)